Tacoma Eastern Railroad: Independent corporate control and the Mount Rainier National Park

 Despite the fact the Northern Pacific Railroad had lobbied Congress and conducted a land swap with the Secretary of the Interior to expedite the formation of Mount Rainier National Park, the Tacoma Eastern Railroad managed to provide the best access for park visitors.
-In 1904 rail line construction had reached Ashford and by 1905 regular passenger services had been established.
+In 1904, rail line construction had reached Ashford, and by 1905 regular passenger services had been established.
 The Tacoma Eastern Railroad enjoyed virtually exclusive rail access to the scenic wonders of the mountain.
 With the railroad's arrival, Mount Rainier National Park would be profoundly changed.
 This was evident in the summer of 1905 when three of the nation's largest mountaineering clubs in America combined for a massive push to summit Mount Rainier.
 Until this point, access to the mountain was only achieved by horseback.
 The average tourist stay at the park was about a month.
-With rail passenger service from Tacoma taking about three hours, the scenic wonders of Mount Rainier National Park were now opened to a larger market of visitors including those who were inclined to stay only a week, or merely a day.
+With rail passenger service from Tacoma taking about three hours, Mount Rainier National Park was now opened to a larger market of visitors, including those who were inclined to stay only a day.

 After reaching Ashford in 1905, 62 miles of the Tacoma Eastern rail had been constructed.
-In its first year of operation roughly 32,000 tickets were purchased.
-For 6$, a passenger from Tacoma could leave a 9 and reach Ashford by noon.
+In its first year of operation, roughly 32,000 tickets were purchased.
+For $6, a passenger from Tacoma could leave at 9 o'clock and reach Ashford by noon.
 By 1911, over ~100,000 passengers had traveled through the Tacoma Eastern Railroad.
 From the opening of its passenger service to 1910, The Tacoma Eastern Railroad had expanded its worth by 75%, from $2,791,260 to $3,682,855.
 By 1920, the transportation service was expanded to include upscale rail cars and bus services from Ashford to Paradise.
-Services were also expanded to Seattle and by 1924, it was feasible to take a day trip from Seattle to Paradise.
+Services were also expanded to Seattle, and by 1924, it was feasible to take a day trip from Seattle to Paradise.